-On November 1, 2021, the Company entered a new lease for laboratory and office space.
-This lease will commence when the Company obtains possession of the underlying asset, which is expected to be November 1, 2022.
-The Company provided a letter of credit in the amount of \$4.4 million as a security for the lease, which expires on November 30, 2022, at which point the letter will automatically renew each calendar year up to but not beyond April 1, 2033.
-The cash securing the letter of credit is classified as restricted cash on the consolidated balance sheet.
-Annual fixed rent will start at \$7.6 million increasing 3% annually to \$9.9 million through the original term of the lease, which is ten years and two months following the lease commencement date.
+On November 1, 2021, the Company entered a lease for laboratory and office space located at 880 Winter Street Waltham, Massachusetts with a term that expires on December 31, 2032.
+This lease commenced when the Company obtained possession of the underlying asset on October 28, 2022 at which time the Company recorded a right-of-use asset of \$57.7 million and a corresponding lease liability of \$53.5 million, which represents the present value of future payments under the lease.
+The discount rate used to calculate the net present value of future payments was the Company's incremental borrowing rate at the Lease Commencement Date, which was 9.9%.
+At the time of lease commencement, prepaid rent of \$4.2 million was reclassed to the right-of-use asset.
+The Company provided a letter of credit in the amount of \$4.4 million as a security for the lease, which renews each calendar year up to but not beyond April 1, 2033.
+The cash securing the letter of credit of \$4.4 million is classified as restricted cash on the consolidated balance sheet.
+Annual fixed rent payments of \$7.6 million will commence on January 1, 2023 through the original term of the lease, subject to annual increases of 3%.